What is HDR TV? High Dynamic Range explained

 And when it comes to streaming, Netflix is making big strides.
 The company has previously stated that it believes adding HDR will only add around 2.5Mb/s to a consumer’s broadband requirements, versus the 12Mb/s or so of extra broadband speed you need to enjoy 4K over HD.
 That’s good news as it means that extra metadata can be relatively easily streamed along with the video.

-"We have season 1 of Marco Polo for now, but much more content should be available shortly, so stay tuned."

-Next up on the Netflix HDR agenda is the second season of Daredevil, which recently premiered on the streaming service.
-Just when the HDR version will arrive is yet to be confirmed but it seems Netflix is taking HDR seriously for 2016.
+Netflix now has plenty to watch in HDR.
+Marco Polo was the first available, but since then we've had Daredevil season 2 and most recently Iron Fist, plus some delicious food shows like Chef's Table.

-Rival streaming service, Amazon Prime Video, has already jumped on the HDR bandwagon, releasing season one of its original series Mozart in the Jungle in the format last year.
-And YouTube also used CES 2016 to announce it will be supporting the standard.
+Rival streaming service, Amazon Prime Video, has already jumped on the HDR bandwagon, releasing season one of its original series Mozart in the Jungle in the format.

 The Grand Tour, the show from former Top Gear presenters Jeremy Clarkson, Richard Hammond and James May, is also available in 4K and HDR.